ARQ Centrum’45 is the Dutch national treatment and expertise centre for psychotrauma.

 Trauma treatment is viewed as a coherent whole combining treatments of PTSD and other trauma-related psychological disorders from a contextual perspective.

-ARQ Centrum’45 develops knowledge and expertise in the field of psychotraumatology, in conjunction with other Partners in Arq, in particular as to research, knowledge transfer and innovation.
+ARQ Centrum’45 develops knowledge and expertise in the field of psychotraumatology, in conjunction with other Partners in ARQ National Psychotrauma Center, in particular as to research, knowledge transfer and innovation.

 ARQ Centrum’45 aspires to be a highly qualified institute, certified as a TOP Mental Healthcare Institute and having, moreover, the status of a national and international expert.